 The real issue with all this technology, concludes Young, is that it must be transparent for the end-user.
 Users know what to do when their cell phone drops a call or how to locate another Wi-Fi network, but when you take out the human in an industrial application, the device has to work, and that can be a difficult challenge.

-Since Wi-Fi systems operate continuously in master-slave configurations, they don’t make good sensor networks; they use power non-stop and can’t run off batteries.
+Since Wi-Fi systems operate continuously in master-slave configurations, they don’t make good sensor networks as they continuously use power and can’t run off batteries.
 Conversely, Williams adds, because 802.15.4 sensor networks don’t cover longer distances, they aren’t a good choice for the longer haul, the backhaul.
 However, Wi-Fi networks do make good relay systems in bringing data from sensor networks to wired LAN access points.
 Williams cited an installation at Gerber where both networks are used to grab process data for process control systems.

 Further improvements are ahead for Wi-Fi.
 According to Whitehead, 802.11n (Wireless-N) looks attractive as a means to extend beyond infrastructure to peer-to-peer and lower-level, high-speed wireless communication in manufacturing operations.
 Currently, the speeds of today’s wireless mesh networks make it impractical for high-speed sensing needed in a packaging machine.